chocolatey/choco-wiki/CommandsReference.md

  * `/`
  * **Option Name Blending**: One character switches can be blended. e.g. `-d` (debug), `-f` (force), `-v` (verbose), and `-y` (confirm yes) can be blended as -dfvy, but you must use `--` for all other normal options/switches e.g. `--version` instead of `-version`.
 If you don't do this, you may have unintended results.
  * **Use Equals**: You can also include or not include an equals sign `=` between options and values.
 And quote the values.

+Options and switches apply to all items passed, so if you are installing multiple packages, and you use `--version=1.0.0`, it is going to look for and try to install version 1.0.0 of every package passed.
+So please split out multiple package calls when wanting to pass specific options.